 to stand up to the constant friction of skating on rough, outdoor surfaces or

 doing tricks.
 Softer wheels are "grippier"

 and less likely to slide during fast changes of direction on smooth surfaces,

 making them a favorite of inline hockey players on smooth indoor rinks.
 The

 downside is that soft wheels wear out faster, especially if you take them

 inline skates for women?

-change we've noticed in inline skates over the last two years is that
+change we've noticed in inline skates over the last few years is that

 single-gender models are increasingly rare.
 Quite a few manufacturers used to